Fence Repair in McKinney, TX

 Termite Damage:

 Sometimes, homeowners can’t tell termite damage from wood rot because both emit a moldy, musty smell.
-But some visual warning signs for termite damage include maze-like mud tunnels on the surface and tiny holes.
+However, some visual warning signs for termite damage include maze-like mud tunnels on the surface and tiny holes.
 The main reason you experience this issue is that these hungry insects found a way to access the wood’s interior.
 It could have been a crack or a hole that wasn’t sealed (or the sealant wore off).
 Termite droppings look like a pile of sawdust or dirt, depending on the wood type you have.
 They typically start swarming from February through May.
-For this reason, your Mr. Handyman team recommends McKinney fence repair services right after winter.
+For this reason, your Mr. Handyman team recommends fence repair, McKinney TX services right after winter.

 Cracks and Holes: